Girish Chodankar

-Girish Raya Chodankar (born 25 July 1966 or 1967) is an Indian politician and teacher who serves as the All India Congress Committee (AICC) in-charge of Tamil Nadu CC and Puducherry PCC since 2025.
-He previously served as the president of the Goa Pradesh Congress Committee (GPCC) from 2018 to 2022.
-A former AICC secretary, in 2023, he was appointed as a permanent invitee of the Congress Working Committee (CWC).
+Girish Raya Chodankar (born 25 July 1966 or 1967) is an Indian politician and former teacher who has served as the All India Congress Committee (AICC) in-charge of the Tamil Nadu CC and the Puducherry PCC since 2025.
+He has been the president of the Goa Pradesh Congress Committee (GPCC) since 2026.
+He previously held the position from 2018 to 2022.
+A former AICC secretary, Chodankar was appointed a permanent invitee to the Congress Working Committee (CWC) in 2023.

 Early life

-Girish Raya Chodankar was born on either 25 July 1966 or 1967.
-He is the son of Raya Chodankar.
+Girish Raya Chodankar was born on either 25 July 1966 or 1967 to Raya Chodankar, into a Bhandari family.
 He obtained his Master of Commerce (M.Com.) degree with a specialization in Business Management from Goa University in 1990.
 Subsequently, in 1993, he completed his Bachelor of Education (B.Ed.) degree with a focus on Commerce I & ii from Annamalai University in Tamil Nadu.

 Political career

+Chodankar began his political career with the Indian National Congress (INC) in 1989, later assuming the role of booth president for the Comba, Goa booth in Fatorda.
+He subsequently rose through the ranks of the party, holding positions such as general secretary and president of the Fatorda Block Youth Congress Committee.
+In 2018, Chodankar's contributions were recognized when he was appointed as the president of the Goa Pradesh Congress Committee (GPCC).
+In 1995, he successfully contested the Margao Municipal Council election and secured a seat representing the Comba ward.
+In 1998, he assumed the position of general secretary of the Goa Pradesh Youth Congress Committee (GPYCC).